-A film about the Awasi Puma Foundation, “The View South: Pumas in Patagonia”, will be shown for the first time at the Wildlife Conservation Film Festival in New York on 18th October 2019 (click here to buy tickets).
+A film about the Awasi Puma Foundation, “The View South: Pumas in Patagonia”, was shown for the first time at the Wildlife Conservation Film Festival in New York on 18th October 2019.

 You can watch a short preview here:

-This will be the world premiere of the film which was produced by Manuela Iglesias and directed by Richard Szkiler.
+This was the world premiere of the film which was produced by Manuela Iglesias and directed by Richard Szkiler.
 We spoke to Richard about the process of filming pumas on the Awasi Puma Reserve.

 What brought you to Patagonia?